HuynhThiHuyenTrang/customer_segmentation_analysis/README.md

 ## Entity Relationship Diagram (ERD)

-The ERD will be added after the database documentation is completed.
+*The ERD illustrates the relationships between all tables in the Grocery Sales Database.*

 ---

 # 🧹 Data Preparation

-Before performing the analysis, the dataset was imported into SQL Server using the **SSMS Flat File Import Wizard**.
+The dataset was imported into SQL Server using the **SSMS Flat File Import Wizard**.

-The following preprocessing tasks were completed:
+The following data quality checks and preprocessing tasks were completed:

-- Imported CSV files into SQL Server
+- Imported seven CSV files into SQL Server
+- Validated record counts
 - Checked missing values
 - Checked duplicate records
 - Configured Primary Keys
 - Configured Foreign Keys
-- Validated relational integrity
+- Verified referential integrity
 - Calculated `TotalPrice` using product price, quantity, and discount

 Formula: